10 Early Intervention Elements that Influence Positive Outcomes

 Visitor caseloads are small.

 The size of home visitation caseloads varies greatly.
 Caseload ratios inflated by fiscal expediency or unrealistic expectations can result in poorer outcomes, and these programs may not find measuring outcomes possible or practical.
-Many program staff struggle with overwhelming paperwork and requirements for meetings.
+Additionally, many program staff struggle with overwhelming paperwork and requirements for meetings.
 These stressors lead to staff burnout, family attrition, and poor outcomes.
 A well-organized curriculum and streamlined data and paperwork requirements will go a long way to support staff who support families.

 Evidence-based and literacy-appropriate curriculum is used.

 To achieve positive parent and child outcomes, regular use of an evidence-based pregnancy and parenting curriculum is key.
-Unfortunately, not all programs have been able to incorporate well-researched, comprehensive, culturally appropriate educational materials that are designed to match the stages and issues encountered during pregnancy and early parenting.
+Unfortunately, not all programs have been able to incorporate well-researched, comprehensive, culturally appropriate educational materials designed to match the stages and issues encountered during pregnancy and early parenting.
 Outcomes will improve measurably when program funding allows for materials beyond dated photocopies and culturally inappropriate material.

 Reflective functioning is supported.